Optimal Communication and Key Rate Region for Hierarchical Secure Aggregation with User Collusion: Motivating Examples

-\ee }where $ \gamma\ne 1$ is a primitive element of $\mbb{F}_q$.
-Notably, the last row of the \coef matrix ${\bf H}$ equals the negative sum of the first five rows.
+\ee }where $ \gamma \ne 1$ is a primitive element\footnote{{ A primitive element $\alpha$ of $\mbb{F}_q$ is an element whose powers span all the nonzero elements of the field, \ie, $\{\alpha,\alpha^2, \cdots, \alpha^{q-1}\}=\mbb{F}_q\backslash \{0\}$, and $\alpha^{q-1}=1$.
+See Remark \ref{rmk:H is MDS,example} (at the end of this section) for a detailed discussion on the choice of $\gamma$ that ensures the desired rank property of $\Hm$.}} of $\mbb{F}_q$. {A specific choice is $ \gamma=2$ over $\mbb{F}_{19}$ (See Remark \ref{rmk:H is MDS,example}).} Notably, the last row of the \coef matrix ${\bf H}$ equals the negative sum of the first five rows.
 This zero-sum-of-rows property facilitates the cancellation of the key variables during \agg at the server.
-Since each $Z_{u,v}$ is a linear combination of $N_1,\cdots,N_4$, the \indiv key rate is $\rz=1$.
+Since each $Z_{u,v}$ is a linear combination of $N_1,\cdots,N_4$, the \indiv key rate is equal to $\rz=1$.
 The user-to-relay and relay-to-server \msgs are chosen as

 which leads to the rates $\rx =\ry=1$.